Types

 Patterns:

-• aqua affinity, bane of arthropods, binding curse, blast protection, breach, channeling, channelling, curse of binding, curse of vanishing, density, depth strider, efficiency, feather falling, fire aspect, fire protection, flame, fortune, frost walker, impaling, infinity, knockback, looting, loyalty, luck of the sea, lure, mending, multi-shot, multishot, piercing, power, projectile protection, protection, punch, quick charge, respiration, riptide, sharpness, silk touch, smite, soul speed, sweeping edge, swift sneak, thorns, unbreaking, vanishing curse, wind burst
+• aqua affinity, bane of arthropods, binding curse, blast protection, breach, channeling, channelling, curse of binding, curse of vanishing, density, depth strider, efficiency, feather falling, fire aspect, fire protection, flame, fortune, frost walker, impaling, infinity, knockback, looting, loyalty, luck of the sea, lunge, lure, mending, multi-shot, multishot, piercing, power, projectile protection, protection, punch, quick charge, respiration, riptide, sharpness, silk touch, smite, soul speed, sweeping edge, swift sneak, thorns, unbreaking, vanishing curse, wind burst

 Since: 1.4.6